msprev/pandocinject/doc/readme.md

     - "my-new-york-talk"
 ```

-What being starred means is determined by the formatter used for injection.
+What 'being starred' means is determined by the formatter class.
-The default formatter prepends an asterisk ('`* `') to the item.
+The default formatter prepends an asterisk ('`* `') to a starred item.

 ## Python classes

 ## `Injector`

 Objects from this class create pandoc filters.
+    You need to instantiate one of these to create a pandocinject filter for pandoc.

 * `Injector(name, selector_module, formatter_module)`:
     - Returns: